 Do you see how it is?
 We are friends, all equal in this mutual indwelling in Jesus, in the Father, in the source of all life.

 May we as the contemplative evolutionary network pour the nard of our heart through our contemplation and become nard to anoint our wounded world this Lent.
 May the ashes of our heart that form from the loving of this living flame until there is no more ash, only living flame.
-And may we be vulnerable in having our feet washed and washing each other’s feet and like Jesus give the whole of ourselves to this loving.
+May we be vulnerable in having our feet washed and washing each other’s feet.
+And may we, like Jesus give the whole of ourselves to this loving.